cs50/cs50.readthedocs.io/zoom.md

 <li>
 <span class="fa-li"><i class="fas fa-check-square"></i></span>
 <strong>
-Maximum participants displayed per screen in Gallery View: <label><input type="radio" checked> 49 participants</label>
+Maximum participants displayed per screen in Gallery View: <i class="fas fa-dot-circle"></i> 49 participants
 </strong>
 <p>
 Check this box in Zoom so that you can see more participants at once.